nathimel/nathimel.github.io/_pages/about.md

 I earned an M.S. in computational linguistics at the University of Washington, working with [Shane Steinert-Threlkeld](https://www.shane.st/) at the [CLMBR](https://clmbr.shane.st/) lab.
 Before that I earned a B.A. in philosophy at UC San Diego.

-I'm interested in understanding communication and information processing, in individuals and communities, for both natural and artificial agents.
+I'm interested in how people transfer and process information using language.
 I hope to draw on frameworks from linguistics, machine learning and philosophy to

 * address scientific questions about language and cognition
 * make progress towards safe artificial intelligence